-- To protect your reclaims of any VAT you pay to the landlord, you should carefully consider your own VAT arrangements.
+- You may want to take advice on your VAT arrangements to protect your reclaims of any VAT you pay to the landlord.

-4.3 Negotiate flexibility in the potential uses of the premises you occupy.
+Negotiate flexibility in the potential uses of the premises you occupy

 - This gives you the option of subletting space to a business in a different industry.